• Current alerts (1) Click to view

 I have lost my citizenship certificate, what should I do?

-If you have lost your citizenship certificate, you will need to fill in form 119 - application for evidence of Australian citizenship from the Home Affairs website alternatively you can contact Home Affairs via phone 131 880.
+If you have lost your Citizenship Certificate, please visit the Department of Home Affairs website or alternatively, you can contact the Department of Home Affairs via phone on 131 880.